aperturecombine/SpaceGambit/README.md

 5. Traverse to the 'debug' directory (cd debug).
 6. Set up your dependency environment with cmake (cmake ..).
 7. Compile the project with make (make).
-8. Run the executable (./main).
+8. Run the equestionsxecutable (./main).

-If you have any questions, please direct questions to sethbuffkin@gmail.com.
+If you need any help , please direct questions to sethbuffkin@gmail.com.